PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_terminal_instancenorm_residual_mul_concat_stats` without conflating any nested convergence occurrence.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm residual-add result characterization checkpoint

+`_optimize_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains()`
+has exactly two production occurrences.
+The nested convergence occurrence consumes its result with `residual_graph_index`; the terminal direct occurrence after diagnostics-aware normalization/pad cleanup remains raw.

+The indexed owner returns the fixed one-counter dictionary `optimized_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains`.
+Unused-tensor pruning and LayoutState synchronization run only after a positive rewrite, so the counter covers all owner mutation paths.

+A strict expected-failure contract selects only the terminal direct result for `_terminal_instancenorm_residual_add_stats`.
+It fixes the live Session LayoutState argument, diagnostics-aware normalization/pad predecessor, retained `_terminal_instancenorm_residual_mul_concat_stats` successor, total occurrence count, and exactly one graph-indexed nested occurrence.

+At implementation, replace only the terminal direct expression with an assignment.
+Do not change the wrapper or owner, one-key schema, positive-only pruning, GraphIndex/LayoutState behavior, nested counter consumption, adjacent calls, pass order, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer and trigger no graph work.

+Characterization validation completed sequentially under `uv`:

+- indexed residual-add owner, terminal/direct/nested occurrence, adjacent terminal InstanceNorm results, architecture, and pass-efficiency coverage:
+  `446 passed, 1 xfailed in 19.82s`

+The sole strict expected failure is the intentionally unimplemented terminal result-retention contract above.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.